divyanshsharma11/calendlyIntegration/README.md

 # Calendly Integration Service

-A full backend microservice integrating with the Calendly API.
+A full backend service integrating with the Calendly API.
 This service implements OAuth2 authentication, event syncing, webhook processing, and asynchronous worker queues using BullMQ.

 ---